TheFox/xzservice/README.md

 	`git clone https://github.com/TheFox/xzservice.git`

 3. Double click the `xz.workflow` item.
 4. After installation you will find a `xz` entry in the Finder Services section.
 Use this to compress and decompress files.
+Select multiple files to compress/decompress each one.

 ## License
 Copyright (C) 2014 Christian Mayer <http://fox21.at>